Climate of Vietnam: Temperature

-Mean annual temperatures in the country, based on meteorological data from weather stations range from 12.8 to 27.7 C in Hoang Lien Son.
+Mean annual temperatures in the country, based on meteorological data from weather stations range from 12.8 to 27.7 C in Hoàng Liên Sơn.
 At the highest altitudes in the Hoang Lien Son range, mean annual temperatures is only 8 C. As temperatures vary by altitude, temperatures decrease by 0.5 C-change for every 100 m increase in altitude.
 The lowest mean annual temperatures are found in the mountainous areas, where the altitude is higher, and in northern areas, because of their higher latitudes.
 Because Vietnam is strongly influenced by the monsoon, the mean temperatures in Vietnam are lower than other countries located at the same latitude in Asia.

 In winter, mean temperatures range from 1 to 28 C, which decreases from south to north, and/or as one climbs up its mountains, and vice versa.
 In the coolest month, mean temperatures range from 11 to 17 C in the northern highlands to 21 to 25 C in the southern highlands.
 Generally, mean winter temperatures are below 20 C in many northern locations.
 In addition to lower insolation in winter, the Northeast Monsoon contributes to colder conditions.
 Many mountainous areas in the north have experienced subzero conditions.
 In contrast, temperatures in the Spratly Islands never falls below 21 C. In summer, mean temperatures vary between 25 and 30 C. The highest temperatures normally occurs in March–May in the south and May–July in the north.
 This is due to the fact that in the north, drizzle predominates leading to a slight temperature increases in February and March before increasing from April–August while in the south, the temperature increase (from December–February/March) is much larger.
 Consequentially, the south reaches their highest temperatures in late winter while in the north, they occur in July and August due to this.
 Temperatures in summer are relatively equal among the northern and southern parts of the country with differences being mostly due to altitude (the decrease in temperature is predominantly due to altitude).

+In May 2023, the country experienced an unprecedented heatwave where sections of the country registered temperatures over 40 °C. One recording saw the weather reach a record high 44.1 °C at the Hoi Xuan station, breaking the 43.4 °C record set in 2019 according to the National Centre for Hydro Meteorological Forecasting.